joaopedro-braga/olympics-management-system/README.md

  <a href="#Documentation"> Documentation </a>
 </p>

-# Ahtlos
+# Athlos

-Ahtlos is a system developed to manage the different aspects of the Olympic Games, such as competitions, athlete registrations, venue allocation, result control, and medal reports.
+Athlos is a system developed to manage the different aspects of the Olympic Games, such as competitions, athlete registrations, venue allocation, result control, and medal reports.

 # Group Members
 * [Gabriel Ramos Ferreira](https://github.com/gramos22)